-4.2.2 Particulate Matter (PM{2.5})
+4.2.2 Particulate Matter (PM2.5)

 At the time of writing this report there are 83 sites monitoring $PM{2.5}$ in Scotland.
-However, the vast majority of these sites started monitoring in the last five years with the introduction of the $PM{2.5}$ objective and the requirement for local authorities to measure the pollutant.
-By the end of 2021 there were four sites with 10 consecutive years of $PM{2.5}$ data.
-These sites are as follows: Aberdeen Errol Place (urban background), Auchencorth Moss (rural), Edinburgh St Leonards (urban background), and Grangemouth (urban industrial).
+However, the vast majority of these sites started monitoring in the last six years with the introduction of the $PM{2.5}$ objective and the requirement for local authorities to measure the pollutant.
+By the end of 2022 there were four sites with 10 consecutive years of $PM{2.5}$ data.
+These sites are: Aberdeen Errol Place (urban background), Auchencorth Moss (rural), Edinburgh St Leonards (urban background), and Grangemouth (urban industrial).
 The trend plot for these sites is shown in Figure 4.7.